 You can see error codes sent by AOL for every undelivered email.
-Each error is explained with a short description and some steps you can take to address it.
+Every error is explained with a short description and some steps you can take to address it.

 - Trouble Ticket

-Here you can report a problem you have sending emails to AOL members.
-AOL provides the list of possible errors along with short explanations.
-You can create only one ticket for the same trouble or IP address.
+Here you can report a problem you have sending emails to your subscribers that use AOL.
+AOL provides a list of possible errors along with short explanations.
+You can only create only ticket for the same problem for a given IP address.
 Otherwise, you’ll be blacklisted on the ticketing form.

 - Feedback Loop Request